ART IMMERSION PROGRAM IN THE AMAZON

 * Phenomenological Oriented Research

-Development and presentation of the artistic projects.
+Development and presentation of the artistic projects, performances and workshops.

 MEDIATION CORE TEAM